 Can the MCC be used with a loan to finance a manufactured home that is considered personal property?

-No, but manufactured homes that have been converted to real property are completely eligible.
+No, but manufactured homes converted to real property are eligible.

 Is a person that owns a manufactured home that is personal property (not converted to real property) considered a first-time homebuyer?

 Yes, the home can be an attached or detached unit in a PUD.

 What is Anticipated Annual Income?

 Anticipated Annual Income is defined as the gross income (w/no adjustments or deductions) the household anticipates it will receive in the 12-month period following the MCC commitment date.

 Should the calculated MCC tax benefit be included in the Anticipated Annual Income?